🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 To prevent fraying of the rope ends, you'll need to secure the strands before cutting and treating the ends.
 Here are a few tricks.

 The first method is called a Sailmaker's Whipping.
 You secure the strands using a needle and thread.
-It's the most traditional, and very effective, method, but it does require sewing skill.
+It's the most traditional and very effective method, but it does require sewing skills.

 If there are non-synthetic fibers in the rope, cut around the core to expose just the outer pieces.
 This way the outer edges will form a protective cap over the core.
 After the end has melted, pound it down and flatten it.